Quantumness certification via non-demolition measurements

 \section{Resources for realizing QNDM, and robustness against environmental noise}

-As discussed in Secs.~\ref{sec:necessary_and_sufficient} and \ref{sec:QNDM_vs_LGIs}, the QNDM approach allows for the identification of the violation of MR even when the LGI fails.
+As discussed in Secs.~\ref{sec:necessary_and_sufficient} and \ref{sec:QNDM_vs_LGIs}, the QNDM approach allows for identifying the presence of quantum features in a system's state even when the LGI fails.
 It is thus natural to ask how many resources one needs to realize a sequence of non-demolition measurements, and compare them to the resources required to reconstruct the LGI.
 Here, we refer to the protocols discussed in Sec.~\ref{sec:QNDM_vs_LGIs}, including the example in \ref{example_LGI}, by performing a detailed comparison of the implementation costs following Ref.~\cite{melegari2025}.

 For this purpose, we fix the number of repetitions $N_{\text{shots}}$ of the protocols, and we multiply $N_{\text{shots}}$ by the resources for the single repetition.
 To determine the three correlators entering the definition of the LG parameter $K = C_{01} + C_{12} - C_{02}$, we have to run the experiment three times.
 Therefore, to reconstruct $K$, the same procedure has to be repeated $N_{\text{LG}} = 3 N_{\text{shots}}$ times.
 Instead, concerning non-demolition measurements, each sequence of them is associated with a specific value of $\lambda$.
 For example, if we take $0 \leq \lambda \leq 100$ with discretization $\delta \lambda = 0.1$, this accounts for a total of $N_{\lambda}=10^3$ experiments.
 Considering that for each value of $\lambda$, we need to measure both the real and imaginary parts of the quasi-characteristic function $\G$, the total number of protocol repetitions is $N_{\text{QNDM}} = 2 N_{\lambda} N_{\text{shots}}$.